10 Fun Facts About The Flute

 7. A German inventor created the modern-day flute, named Theobald Boehm.

 10. The flute is part of the woodwind family, producing sound using wind.
-So the flute produces sound by blowing into the mouthpiece, and then vibrations from the wind travel across the flute.
+So the flute has sound by blowing into the mouthpiece, and then vibrations from the wind travel across the flute.
 Then you hit the keys to play different notes.
 That’s what makes it a woodwind instrument.

-Learn more: 15 Interesting Facts About Granite
+Interesting Facts About Granite

 Julia Rose

 My name is Julia Rose.
 I'm a registered clinical therapist, researcher, and coach.
 I'm the author of this blog.
-There are also two authors: Dr. Monica Ciagne, a registered psychologist and motivational coach, and Douglas Jones, a university lecturer & science researcher.
-I would love to hear your opinion, question, suggestions, please let me know.
+There are also two authors: Dr. Monica Ciagne, a registered psychologist and motivational coach, and Douglas Jones, a university lecturer & science researcher.I would love to hear your opinion, question, suggestions, please let me know.
 We will try to help you.

 Leave a Reply